Assessing Modality Bias in Video Question Answering Benchmarks with Multimodal Large Language Models: Evaluation

 Our evaluation reveals several key insights.
 First, the significant decrease in accuracy between low and high-importance feature permutations confirms that our modality importance score effectively identifies unimodal-biased questions.
 Second, models generally show degraded performance on video-biased questions than subtitle-biased ones.
 This difference suggests a limitation in understanding visually relevant features across the evaluated models.
 This may be due to the prevalence of subtitle-biased and modality-agnostic questions in the original TVQA datasets.
 Although we were unable to determine the total number of unimodal-biased questions in the TVQA dataset, we can infer from human performance on the TVQA test set.
 In the original TVQA results, human accuracy with subtitles exceeded that with video by 11\%, encompassing both subtitle-biased and modality-agnostic questions.
 Consequently, we hypothesize that models were trained to focus more on subtitles than video.
 This is also supported by our observation that permuting video in video-biased questions resulted in a lower accuracy decrease than permuting subtitles in subtitle-biased questions.
-Lastly, when we permuted features with low importance scores, all models showed decreased accuracy except FrozenBiLM with the subtitle modality.
+Our additional experiments in Appendix \ref{subsection:MAC_C_analysis} further validate this hypothesis, showing that even when both modalities contain informative signals, models predominantly rely on textual information.
+Lastly, when we permuted features with low importance scores, all models showed decreased accuracy except FrozenBiLM with the subtitle modality and Merlot Reserve with video modality.
 This observation indicates that most models struggle to optimally combine information from different modalities, even when one modality is deemed less important for a given question.
 These findings highlight the challenges in multimodal learning and the need for improved strategies in integrating information across modalities.